 A doctoral degree is obviously a more advanced degree.
 However, it takes time.
 Depending on the program, a PhD could take 4-8 years to complete.
 Typically a PhD in North American programs entails 2-3 years of coursework and a dissertation, which is an independent research project designed to uncover new knowledge in your field and be of publishable quality.
 Some fields, like applied psychology, also require an internship of one year or more.

 Most doctoral programs offer various forms of financial aid, from assistantantships to scholarships to loans.
 The availability and forms of aid vary by discipline (e.g., those in which faculty conduct research sponsored by large grants are more likely to hire students in exchange for tuition) and by institution.
 Students in some doctoral programs earn master's degrees "along the way."

 Which degree is right for you?

 I have no easy answer.
 It depends on your interests, field, motivation, and career goals.
 Read more about your field and consult faculty advisors to learn more about which option will fit your career goals.
-Consider:
+Some final considerations:

-- What types of jobs to master's and doctoral degree holders have?
+- What types of jobs do master's and doctoral degree holders have?
 Do they differ?
 How?

 - How much will each degree cost?
 How much will you earn after obtaining each degree?
 Is the outcome worth the cost?